CANDU reactor: Nuclear nonproliferation

-In terms of safeguards against nuclear weapons proliferation, CANDUs meet a similar level of international certification as other reactors.
+CANDU reactors have features that may make them relatively attractive as sources for plutonium for nuclear weapons and raise concerns about their potential contribution to nuclear proliferation.
+In normal operations, the isotopic composition of plutonium contained in spent fuel is far from weapons-grade, but the ability to load and unload fuel while the reactor is operating allows for production of very low burnup spent fuel containing weapon-grade plutonium.
+However, the fuel handling machines for CANDU reactors are not designed to operate at high throughput and safeguards measures at CANDU reactors make such operations relatively easy to detect.

 The plutonium for India's first nuclear detonation, Operation Smiling Buddha in 1974, was produced in a CIRUS reactor supplied by Canada and partially paid for by the Canadian government using heavy water supplied by the United States.
 In addition to its two PHWR reactors, India has some safeguarded pressurised heavy-water reactors (PHWRs) based on the CANDU design, and two safeguarded light-water reactors supplied by the US.
 Plutonium has been extracted from the spent fuel from all of these reactors; India mainly relies on an Indian designed and built military reactor called Dhruva.
 The design is believed to be derived from the CIRUS reactor, with the Dhruva being scaled-up for more efficient plutonium production.
 It is this reactor which is thought to have produced the plutonium for India's more recent (1998) Operation Shakti nuclear tests.

-Although heavy water is relatively immune to neutron capture, a small amount of the deuterium turns into tritium in this way.
-This tritium is extracted from some CANDU plants in Canada, mainly to improve safety in case of heavy-water leakage.
-The gas is stockpiled and used in a variety of commercial products, notably "powerless" lighting systems and medical devices.
-In 1985 what was then Ontario Hydro sparked controversy in Ontario due to its plans to sell tritium to the United States.
-The plan, by law, involved sales to non-military applications only, but some speculated that the exports could have freed American tritium for the United States nuclear weapons program.
-Future demands appear to outstrip production, in particular the demands of future generations of experimental fusion reactors like ITER, with up to 10kg of tritium being required in order to start up a fusion reactor and so dozens of kilograms being required for a fleet.
-Between 1.5 to 2.1 kg of tritium were recovered annually at the Darlington separation facility by 2003, of which a minor fraction was sold.
-Consequently, the Canadian Nuclear Laboratories in 2024 announced a decades-long program to refurbish existing CANDU plants and equip them with tritium breeding facilities.

 The 1998 Operation Shakti test series in India included one bomb of about 45 ktonTNT yield that India has publicly claimed was a hydrogen bomb.
 An offhand comment in the BARC publication Heavy Water – Properties, Production and Analysis appears to suggest that the tritium was extracted from the heavy water in the CANDU and PHWR reactors in commercial operation.
 Janes Intelligence Review quotes the Chairman of the Indian Atomic Energy Commission as admitting to the tritium extraction plant, but refusing to comment on its use.
 India is also capable of creating tritium more efficiently by irradiation of lithium-6 in reactors.